A general approach to enhance slope limiters on non-uniform rectilinear grids: Mathematical analysis

-here $C_i^n$, $D_i^n$ can be any numbers including those that are data dependent.\\ \end{theorem} In his original derivations, Harten assumed uniform grids; however this theorem can be applied to non-uniform meshes naturally, by observing that the definition of discrete total variance (Eq.~(\ref{eq:sec_math_dtv})) is independent of the particular cell sizes.
+Uniform grids are assumed in the original proof; however, this theorem can be applied to non-uniform meshes naturally, by observing that the definition of discrete total variance (Eq.~(\ref{eq:sec_math_dtv})) is independent of the particular cell sizes.

-thus the original proof of Theorem~\ref{thm:sec_math_harten} carries directly to any 1D grids.
+thus the result in Theorem~\ref{thm:sec_math_harten} carries directly to any 1D grids.